hiraditya/hiraditya.github.io/_posts/2016-12-03-thinking-ahead.md

 time that useless?
 Are 'you' so useless!

 If you are thinking what should you write, here are a few which could get you started.

-\begin{enumerate}
-\item Write what do you want to do
+- Write what do you want to do
-\item Write what you wish should be done
+- Write what you wish should be done
-\item Write what you want others to do it for you
+- Write what you want others to do it for you
-\item Write about why your life is great or mediocre or miserable
+- Write about why your life is great or mediocre or miserable
-\item Write what you want to become tomorrow, next month, next year, in life
+- Write what you want to become tomorrow, next month, next year, in life
-\item Write what would make this world a better place
+- Write what would make this world a better place
-\item Write about memories which you never want to forget
+- Write about memories which you never want to forget
-\end{enumerate}

 # Revisiting your plans
 If you made plans in the past, hopefully you wrote about it or maybe just kept